josdem/hugo/content/techtalk/spring/spring_webflux_client.md

 description = "This time we will see the client side in a Spring Webflux project."
 +++

-In previous [post](/techtalk/spring/spring_webflux_router) we covered web reactive server, this time we will see the client side.
+In previous [Spring Boot Server](/techtalk/spring/spring_webflux_server) we covered web reactive server, this time we will see the client side.
 Let's start creating a new project with Webflux, Mongo Reactive and Lombok as dependencies:

 ```bash
 spring init --dependencies=webflux,data-mongodb-reactive,lombok --build=gradle --language=java client